classgraph/classgraph/Zero-Bugs-Commitment.md

 # The Zero Bugs Commitment

 This project adheres to the **Zero Bugs Commitment** (`#ZeroBugs`).
-This is a commitment to engage in *responsible software engineering* and *proactive community participation*, with a goal of keeping the count of open or known bugs at zero.
-It is also a commitment to *positive community engagement*.
+This is a commitment to practice *responsible software engineering*, *proactive community participation*, and *positive community engagement*, with a goal of keeping the count of open or known bugs at zero while respecting and cultivating community participation.

-As developers of this project, we pledge that:
+**As developers of this project, we pledge that:**

 ## 1. We will prioritize fixing bugs over implementing new features.